 - 1. Sudden acceleration or running at full speed. - 2.
-Overstretching to make a tackle. - 3.
-Overstretching while playing a shot (such as in the above photo).

-- 4. Loss of control while dribbling.

-- 5. Doing the splits sliding out on the turf.

-- 6. Overbalancing forward.
+Overstretching while kicking or jumping. - 3.
+Loss of control while moving quickly. - 4.
+Doing the splits sliding out on the playing surface. - 5.
+Overbalancing forward.

 Predisposing factors:

 There are many potential contributing factors to hamstring injury: